 Sports & Camp Physicals

-If there is a problem, the physician might approve the activity under certain conditions or providing appropriate medications continue to be taken.
+If there is a problem, the physician might approve the activity under certain conditions.
 If there is an old injury that might affect the patient’s performance, the doctor will prescribe the best way to avoid furthering the injury.
 The goal is to ensure, as completely and accurately as possible, that an athlete with a specific medical condition can compete safely.